HISTORY OF CASCADE LOCKS

 Parallel to the canal, was the Cascade Race, built in 1832 by Eliakim Crosby.
 It was this separate mill race which turned the water wheels of the Cascade Mills along with several other flour mills, a woolen mill, a furniture factory, five iron furnaces, a distillery, and other early Akron industries.

-Aetna Mills, sat on Lock 10 at the southern end of the Cascade Locks.
+Aetna Mills sat on Lock 10 at the southern end of the Cascade Locks.
+The mill was operated on waterpower until it converted to steam power in 1881.

 1900